 Just start writing.
 Don’t worry about whether it’s a good idea or not at this point.
 Jot down anything and everything that comes to you.
 You can weed out the not-so-great ideas later.

-HubSpot’s Blog Topic Generator is a cool tool you can consider using for brainstorming blog topics.
-All you do is enter in three keywords (preferably nouns) that you want to write about and it will spit out five post ideas that have to do with those keywords.
-It’s a fun tool you can give a try.
+- Use HubSpot’s Blog Topic Generator to generate a list of blog topics on a given subject.
+All you do is enter in keywords (nouns) that you want to write about and it will spit out several post ideas that have to do with those keywords.

 1. Are there any past posts you could expound upon, update, or do a follow-up on?